Call us on: 020 8920 1155

 • Shark Hole: A natural pool carved into the cliffs — small, safe, and spectacularly unique.

-Newmont Tip: Hire a local driver for a day tour of the island — they’ll take you to secret viewpoints and coves not listed in any guidebook.
+Newmont Tip: Hire a local driver for a day tour — they’ll take you to secret viewpoints and coves not listed in any guidebook.

 At Newmont Travel, we’ve been guiding travellers across the Caribbean for more than 60 years.
 We know every beach, every island, and every hidden spot that makes Barbados so special.